c0wsaysmoo/plane-tracker-rgb-pi/README.md

 Set Up the Script to Run on Boot

-To ensure the script runs on boot, use crontab -e to edit the cron jobs and add the following lines:
+To ensure the script runs on boot, use crontab -e to edit the cron jobs and add the following line:

 For Bookworm
 ```
-@reboot sleep 60 && ./its-a-plane.py
+@reboot sleep 60 && /home/flight/its-a-plane-python/its-a-plane.py
 ```

 For Bullseye
 ```
-@reboot sleep 60 && sudo ./its-a-plane.py
+@reboot sleep 60 && sudo /home/flight/its-a-plane-python/its-a-plane.py
 ```

 Optional: Add a Power Button